Physics, Bachelor of Science

 - PHY 263, PHY 264, PHY 265, PHY 301, PHY 321, PHY 331, PHY 332, PHY 361, PHY 441, PHY 471 (30 units)

-- AST 333W or PHY 333W which meets the junior-level writing requirement (3 units)
+- Select one from the following which meet the junior-level writing requirement (3 units)

 - PHY 498C which meets the senior capstone requirement (3 units)